 The lifespan of the group was about ten years, from circa 1943 through 1952.

-Foy Lopez Willingham was born in Bosque County, Texas on May 14, 1914 and passed away on July 24, 1978 in Nashville.
+Foy Lopez Willingham was born in Bosque County, Texas on May 14, 1914 and passed away on July 24, 1978 in Nashville, Tennessee.

-The official Riders of the Purple Sage website is at: http://www.ridersofthepurplesage.com/
+The official Riders of the Purple Sage website was no longer working when I checked in December, 2017: http://www.ridersofthepurplesage.com/